FloatingArrayDesign/MoorDyn/docs/inputs.rst

 some of them (such as time step size) often needs to be set by the user for proper operation.
 The list of possible options is:

  - writeLog (0 C, -1 F): If >0 a log file is written recording information.
 The bigger the number the more verbose.
 Please, be mindful that big values would critically reduce the performance!
- - dtM (0.001 C): The time step (s).
+ - dtM (3.402823e+38) – desired mooring model maximum time step (s).
 In MoorDyn-F if this is left blank it defaults to the :ref:`driver file <MDF_driver_in>` dtC value or the OpenFAST time step.
+ - CFL (0.5) – Desired mooring model maximum Courant-Friedich-Lewy factor
  - tScheme (RK2): The time integrator.
 It should be one of Euler, LEuler, Heun, RK2, RK4, AB2, AB3, AB4, LAB2, LAB3, LAB4,
    BEuler\ *N*, Midpoint\ *N*, ACA\ *N*.
 Look at the